Premises Liability Laws in New Mexico: What You Need to Know

 Note that in New Mexico, there is a statute of limitations of three years for any claims pertaining to personal injury.
 The starting point of this three-year window is the day of the injury with a few exceptions.
-The sooner you begin your premises liability claim, the better.
+The sooner you begin your premises liability claim with an experienced premises liability attorney, the better.

 I Need a Premises Liability Attorney in New Mexico

 Having reviewed New Mexico’s premises liability laws, it is clear to you that you have a case worth pursuing.
 Now, it’s time to find an attorney to take on your case.

 At the Law Office of E. Marvin Romero, we work tirelessly to ensure that you receive the compensation you deserve.
 Contact us so that we may begin consultation and determine the parameters of your case.